DCS-Web-Editor/dcs-web-editor-docs/docs/editor/3deditor.md

 ![3deditor-panel](./images/dcs-error.png)

 ### 3D Editor connection error
+If you see this error, it means DCS is not running (on the same machine).
+Or the dcs-web-editor-gui-server.lua file is not installed correctly.
+Make sure you follow [the installation.](#manual-method)

+> :cross_mark: Cannot connect to DCS.
+It requires the DcsWebEditor scripts to be installed.
+And DCS needs to be running an empty mission

-If you see this error, it means DCS is not running (on the same machine) or you haven't started the empty singleplayer missions we provided.
-Make sure the mission you start in DCS matches the theater in DCS Web Editor.
+If you see this error, it means  you haven't started the empty singleplayer missions we provided.
+Also make sure the mission you start in DCS matches the theater in DCS Web Editor.
 > :cross_mark: Mission not running.
 You need to start an empty SinglePlayer mission in DCS